Key metrics every ERG Leader should track

 It is important to note that these metrics may not have an industry standard as they are heavily dependent on the ‘start state’ of the organization’s employee population and its unique diversity goals.

 Data points and key metrics, like the ones discussed above, help in making a strong case for ERGs especially from a business perspective.
 Data collection and reporting should be a priority for all ERG leaders.
-ERG management technology solutions such as Teleskope Affinities simplify ERG metrics tracking with an integrated analytics module.
+ERG software like Teleskope Affinities simplifies ERG metrics tracking with an integrated analytics module.